Relax in the garden at Packwood this spring

 The sunken garden is also well worth a look for its newly planted succulents and the purple ‘Bowles’s Mauve’ perennial wallflowers all growing out of the crushed brick.

-Further afield, under the oak trees in the orchard, lurk delicate yellow dogs tooth violets with their sulphur-yellow nodding flowers and a few have found their way into the Raised Terrace borders.
+Further afield, under the oak trees, lurk delicate yellow dogs tooth violets with their sulphur-yellow nodding flowers and a few have found their way into some of the borders.